 News about the latest UB research in science, engineering and technology, and its impact on society. (see all topics)

-The UB Center for Industrial Effectiveness (TCIE), the business outreach center of the School of Engineering and Applied Sciences, conceived the course and directed production.
+UB’s Center for Industrial Effectiveness (TCIE), the business outreach arm for the School of Engineering and Applied Sciences, managed course production.

 Get our news in your favorite channels. >> details